 Signalling and signage through the Channel Tunnel and in the vicinity of the Cheriton terminal follows SNCF (French National Railways) practice and therefore is outside the scope of this website.
 This site does, however, include information relating to the Channel Tunnel Rail Link (or 'High Speed 1').

 Each item within the main sections of the website includes some key details summarised under the following three headings:

-Clicking on this symbol will take you to a page with a photograph.
+Clicking on this symbol will allow you to view a photograph of the relevant item.